FanM/aave-leveraged-swap-contract/math.md

 #### Deposit, then Borrow

 To achieve the aforementioned in a single operation, we need to reverse our process by acquiring some extra liquidity upfront.
-If someone can lend us _L_ amount of stable coins to increase our collateral, then we will be able to borrow the same amount of some token from the liquidity pool.
-We repay that person by swapping our token to the stable coins.
+If someone can lend us _L'_ amount of some tokens to increase our collateral, then we will be able to borrow L amount of our chosen tokens from the liquidity pool.
+We repay that person by swapping our chosen tokens to the original tokens.

 ##### Flash Loan